Our Activities For Groups

 One minute you will be traversing across barnacle-covered ledges and the next find yourself jumping into the sea to swim across inlets filled with water that shows off the sparkling sand and seaweed covered rocks below.

 During your journey you’ll be reaching hidden and remote places with no other means of access.
 It’s simply mesmerising and given the chance you will want to stay bobbing around in the ocean forever!

-Your group will love having the opportunity to experience surfing on Cornish beach!
+Your group will love the opportunity to experience surfing in Cornwall!

-Your surfing moments will stay with you forever!
+Your surfing moments will stay with your group forever!

 Another thrilling way to surf the waves!

-A great alternative to surfboarding.
+A great alternative to surfboarding for groups.
 It is also perfect for smaller children who may find it hard to handle a full sized surfboard.
 It is great fun and easy to get the hang of quickly.

 There are lots of levels of bodyboarding from the thrill of catching the broken waves close to the beach through to the radical bodyboarding manoeuvres of 360’s, aerial re-entries and tube rides.

 Climbing is becoming a mainstream and very popular activity.
-Many people living in cities use their local climbing wall to keep fit and practise difficult moves on, so they are ready for their next route out on the real rock face.
+Many people living in cities practise on their local climbing wall to keep fit so they are ready for their next route out on the real rock face.
 Like abseiling this is another excellent sport for personal development and confidence building.
-Where appropriate we give people the opportunity to belay other group members backed up by one of our coaches – a powerful exercise in trust.
+Where appropriate we give people the opportunity to belay other group members backed up by one of our coaches – a powerful team building exercise in trust.